elm-tooling/elm-language-client-vscode/README.md

   - You can configure VSCode to not show them, just look for "Editor: Code Lens" in your settings.

+- I'm using glsl and the extension is not helpful

+  - You need to additionally install [vscode-glsllint](https://github.com/hsimpson/vscode-glsllint)

 ## Contributing / Debugging

 ```shell